MCamp859/hello-world/RSDC-09Sep22/README.md

    Figure 5: Configuration Tab Contents

-   > **NOTE:** If you don't have an AWS account you will not be able to access Storage Cloud.
-You can still enable the Thingsboard Cloud Data if you configured it locally or on another machine.
+   > **NOTE:** If you don't have an AWS account, you will not be able to access Storage Cloud.
+You can still enable the ThingsBoard Cloud Data if you configured it locally or on another machine.

 4. Access the Road Sign Detection and Classification Dashboard with the following steps.